synthql/SynthQL/CONTRIBUTING.md

 ### On query builder

 -   Query builder should map very closely to SQL.
-If you know SQL you should know `synthql`.
+If you know SQL you should know SynthQL.
 -   Query builder should allow for arbitrarily complex SQL expressions.
--   Sane defaults everywhere.
+-   Same defaults everywhere.
 Convention over configuration.

 ### On custom executors

--   Custom executors should feel like native citicens, not weird foreign entities.
+-   Custom executors should feel like native citizens, not weird foreign entities.

 ### On documentation

 -   Documentation is just as important as code.
 Users won't use what they can't understand.
--   Provide lot's of examples.
+-   Provide lots of examples.
 Developers are used to copying code.
 Good examples enable them to quickly get going.